Madurai R. Muralidaran: Productions

 Muralidaran's productions, incorporating both dance and drama, are based on both traditional Hindu mythology and stories from ancient and contemporary Tamil literature.

 In November 2009, he debuted Silapathigaram, a production based on the Sangam Tamil epic by Ilango Adigal, and which has since been performed in the US to and New Zealand.
 He staged Amarar Kalki's historic thriller Sivakamiyin Sabadam in a 2013 production The Hindu said was a "zero-error show".
 His other large-scale productions include Yagnaseni (based on the story of Draupadi from the Mahabharatha), Avadhara Purushan (based on the Kamba Ramayana), and Yadhava Madhava (based on the story of Krishna).
 His production Karna, centered on the generous yet flawed anti-hero of the Mahabharata, which debuted in Chennai in April 2018.

-He produced The Jewel of Justice for the organization Vision Aid.
+Muralidaran has consistently been involved in helping raise funds for the organization Vision Aid, based in Boston, Massachusetts.
+His productions in support of Vision-Aid, Krishna (2009), Justice of the Anklet (2010), Slaying of the Demons (2012), The Dancer's Pledge (2014), The Iconic Avatar (2016), Charmer, Warrior, Guide (2017), Golden Armor, Golden Heart (2018), Invincible Spear (2019), The Seven Selfless Sovereigns (2021), The Jewel of Justice (2022), Vaayu Putra - The Son of the Wind (2023), Sivagami Shabadam: The Dancer's Pledge (2024), and Shakuntalam (2025) were received well by all in the area.

+The Seven Selfless Sovereigns saw Muralidaran handling multiple aspects of production.
+He conceptualized the production, composed the music, wrote the lyrics, choreographed items, created all graphic design elements and visuals, and directed and edited the pieces.
+Again with The Jewel of Justice, Muralidaran handled all the aspects of production.

+In 2022, Muralidaran returned to world tours after being unable to during pandemic.
+He conducted in person workshops around the USA and also presented some of his theatrical productions.
+In July 2022, his large scale Tamil Sangam poetry production was presented for FETNA at their convention in New York by high caliber dancers hand-picked by Muralidaran himself.
+These dancers including his senior disciples, students of teachers that had trained under his guidance, and students who have never met him in person but had been training intensely with him online.
+His well-known production, Karna, was presented in Texas in September, while the Tamil Sangam production had an encore presentation in Texas.
+In December 2022, Muralidaran staged his Tamil Sangam production at three major events in India - (1) Bharat Kalachar, (2) Tamil Tourism program, and (3) Karthik Fine Arts Center.